Who Needs A Contractor License Surety Bond?

 If clients are dissatisfied with the services provided, they may file a claim against this surety bond for financial compensation.

 Pricing for this type of bond varies and is based on a number of different factors including the personal credit of the applicant, the state or local authority requiring the bond, bond amount and term length.

 Applicants with strong credit can expect to pay 1% – 3% of the total bond amount annually.

 Online Contractors License Bond Application

-Pacific Surety offers industry low rates and can obtain approvals for almost all credit situations.
+Pacific Surety offers industry low rates on contractor license bonds and can obtain approvals for almost all credit situations.
 Once our simple application has been completed, we can have pricing to you within hours.
 If you have any specific questions, please contact our knowledgeable underwriting staff.